TommasoBelluzzo/FastHashes/README.md

    - Windowed Keys Test
    - Words Test (the `Words.txt` file used by this test is taken from [this Gist](https://gist.github.com/wchargin/8927565))

+Most of them are very CPU intensive and/or utilize a lot of virtual memory.

 ### Requirements

 The application is platform-agnostic, therefore it can be used on both x86 and x64 environments.
 The solution model targets Visual Studio 2017 and the project is compiled under .NET Framework 4.7.1, therefore it can be used on every machine equipped with Windows 7 or greater.
-Most of the tests are very CPU intensive and/or utilize a lot of virtual memory.
+The application requires administration privileges in order to work properly; a semi-automatic elevation routine is included in the application manifest file.

 ### Usage